 Three cases that could change the way you do business

-There have been some big employment law decisions handed down recently and the outcomes may impact the way you deal with your people issues.
+There have been big employment law decisions recently and the outcomes may impact the way you deal with business-related issues.

 We discuss three of the most important ones here.